-For SI 1 inch = 25 4 mm, 1 foot = 304 8 mm
+For SI: 1 inch = 25.4 mm, 1 foot = 304.8 mm

-- a) Depth of footings shall be in accordance with Section 1809 4 - b) The ground under the floor shall be permitted to be excavated to the elevation of the top of the footing - c) Not Adopted - d) See Section 1908 for additional requirements for concrete footings of structures assigned to Seismic Design Category C, D, E or F
+b.
+The ground under the floor shall be permitted to be excavated to the elevation of the top of the footing.

+c.
+Not Adopted.

-- e) For thickness of foundation walls, see Section 1807 1 6 - f) Footings shall be permitted to support a roof addition to the stipulated number of floors.
+- d.
+See Section 1905 for additional requirements for concrete footings of structures assigned to Seismic Design Category C, D, E or F. - e.
+For thickness of foundation walls, see Section 1807.1.6. - f.
+Footings shall be permitted to support a roof addition to the stipulated number of floors.
 Footings supporting roof only shall be as required for supporting one floor.

-14.04.185 - Section 1809.12 of the 2016 California Building Code is amended to read as follows:
+14.04.185 - Section 1809.12 of the 2019 Edition of the California Building Code is amended to read as follows:

 1809.12 Timber footings.
-Timber footings shall be permitted for buildings of Type V construction and as otherwise approved by the building official.
+Timber footings shall be permitted for buildings of Type V construction and as otherwise approved by the Building Official.
 Such footings shall be treated in accordance with AWPA U1 (Commodity Specification A, Use Category 4B).
 Treated timbers are not required where placed entirely below permanent water level, or where used as capping for wood piles that project above the water level over submerged or marsh lands.
-The compressive stresses perpendicular to grain in untreated timber footing supported upon treated piles shall not exceed 70 percent of the allowable stresses for the species and grade of timber as specified in the ANSI/AWCNDS.
-Timber footings shall not be used in structures assigned to Seismic Design Category D, E or F
+The compressive stresses perpendicular to grain in untreated timber footings supported on treated piles shall not exceed 70 percent of the allowable stresses for the species and grade of timber as specified in the ANSI/AWC NDS.
+Timber footings shall not be used in structures assigned to Seismic Design Category D, E or F.

-14.04.190 - Section 1810.3.2.4 of the 2016 California Building Code is amended to read as follows:
+14.04.190 - Section 1810.3.2.4 of the 2019 Edition of the California Building Code is amended to read as follows:

 1810.3.2.4 Timber.
-Timber deep foundation elements shall be designed as piles or poles in accordance with ANSI/AWC NDS Round timber elements shall conform to ASTM D 25 Sawn timber elements shall conform to DOC PS-20 Timber shall not be used in structures assigned to Seismic Design Category D, E or F
+Timber deep foundation elements shall be designed as piles or poles in accordance with ANSI/AWC NDS.
+Round timber elements shall conform to ASTM D 25.
+Sawn timber elements shall conform to DOC PS-20.
+Timber deep foundation elements shall not be used in structures assigned to Seismic Design Category D, E or F.

-14.04.210 - Section 1905.1.7 of the 2016 California Building Code is amended to read as follows:
+14.04.210 - Section 1905.1.7 of the 2019 Edition of the California Building Code is amended to read as follows:

-- 1905.1.7 ACI 318, Section 14 1 4 Delete ACI 318, Section 14 1 4, and replace with the following - 14 1 4 Plain concrete in structures assigned to Seismic Design Category C, D, E or F - 14 1 4 1 Structures assigned to Seismic Design Category C, D, E or F shall not have elements of structural plain concrete, except as follows smaller than No 4 and shall have a total area of not less than 0 002 times the gross cross-sectional area of the footing A minimum of one bar shall be provided at the top and bottom of the footing Continuity of reinforcement shall be provided at corners and intersections
+1905.1.7 ACI 318, Section 14.1.4.
+Delete ACI 318, Section 14.1.4, and replace with the following:

+14.1.4 - Plain concrete in structures assigned to Seismic Design Category C, D, E or F.

+14.1.4.1 - Structures assigned to Seismic Design Category C, D, E or F shall not have elements of structural plain concrete, except as follows:
-Concrete used for fill with a minimum cement content of two (2) sacks of Portland cement or cementious material per cubic yard

-- (b) Isolated footings of plain concrete supporting pedestals or columns are permitted, provided the projection of the footing beyond the face of the supported member does not exceed the footing thickness - (c) Plain concrete footings supporting walls are permitted provided the footings have at least two continuous longitudinal reinforcing bars.
-Bars shall not be
+- (a) Concrete used for fill with a minimum cement content of two (2) sacks of Portland cement or cementious material per cubic yard. - (b) Isolated footings of plain concrete supporting pedestals or columns are permitted, provided the projection of the footing beyond the face of the supported member does not exceed the footing thickness. - (c) Plain concrete footings supporting walls are permitted provided the footings have at least two continuous longitudinal reinforcing bars.
+Bars shall not be smaller than No. 4 and shall have a total area of not less than 0.002 times the gross cross-sectional area of the footing.
+A minimum of one bar shall be provided at the top and bottom of the footing.
+Continuity of reinforcement shall be provided at corners and intersections.